solarwinds/solarwinds-apm-ruby/README.md

     Oboe::Ruby.initialize

-From here, you can use the Tracing API to instrument areas of code (see below).
+From here, you can use the Tracing API to instrument areas of code using `Oboe::API.start_trace` (see below).
+If you prefer to instead dive directly into code, take a look at [this example](https://gist.github.com/pglombardo/8550713) of an instrumented Ruby script.

 ## Other